marooncn/robot_grasp/README.md

 # robot_grasp
-    This package saves somed code of JCAR Compedtition.
+    This package saves some code of JCAR Compedtition.
 The competition includes simulation part and physical part. branch v1 and v2 is the simulation environment I build.
 Thank Jianbo Zhang to build 3D model files.
 This part includes classification and cooridinate transform code.
 ## [V1](https://github.com/marooncn/robot_grasp/tree/v1)